 - Then scroll down and select Apps from the list

 - Next, find and tap on your wished application

 - Now look down, and you’ll find the Disable option there, tap on it and confirm the notification

 Once you disable the application, it will disappear from your app drawer.
 Also, it won’t run in the background anymore which shall free up the RAM and will certainly not consume any extra space by collecting cache.

 Method 2: Deactivate Administrative Privileges

-Step 1: Tap on Settings first from your homescreen
+- Tap on Settings first from your home screen

-Step 2: Then move on to the Security section and search for the Device administrators tab
+- Then move on to the Security section and search for the Device Administrators tab

 Method 3: Remove Apps Manually through ADB (No Root)

-Here is another option to remove the bloatware apps manually.
+Here is another option to remove the bloatware apps from Android manually.
 To perform this method here’s a simple guide on how to do it: